IaisonQ/speedtests-scripts/README.md

-# Speedtest Scripts for all PIA regions
+# Speedtest Scripts for all PIA regions to ensure consistant speeds and to troubleshoot speed loss issues.